We agree to all sorts of treatments to make our hair look fresh and lovely, but we are not always fully aware of how those treatments might damage it.

 Some people decide to do this on their own, and if you are one of them, you are going to need: a lightener, developer, conditioner, purple shampoo, some combs, and a gown.
 After you have gathered everything, please do the following steps: mix the ingredients, apply them evenly, let it sit for some time, and condition your hair afterward.

-For good results, you should have good lighting and never include the wrong products!
+You should have good lighting and never include the wrong products for good results!